How can I be more resilient?

 Taking steps to look after your wellbeing can help you deal with pressure, and reduce the impact that stress has on your life.
-This is sometimes called developing emotional resilience – the ability to adapt and bounce back when something difficult happens in your life.
+This is sometimes called developing emotional resilience.
+Resilience is not just your ability to bounce back, but also your capacity to adapt in the face of challenging circumstances, whilst maintaining a stable mental wellbeing.
+Resilience isn’t a personality trait – it’s something that we can all take steps to achieve.

 Make some lifestyle changes

-- Practice being straightforward and assertive in communicating with others.
+- Practise being straightforward and assertive in communicating with others.
 If people are making unreasonable or unrealistic demands on you, be prepared to tell them how you feel and say no.

 - Develop your interests and hobbies.
 Finding an activity that’s completely different from the things causing you stress is a great way to get away from everyday pressures.
 If stress is making you feel lonely or isolated, shared hobbies can also be a good way to meet new people.